Jagpreet

 Average Salary | INR 8 LPA – 13 LPA |

-M.Tech offers a wide range of specialisations, including:
+MTech offers a wide range of specialisations, including:

 Subject | Description |

-Chemical Engineering: Advanced Mass Transfer Operations & Advanced Momentum Transfer | In this course, you will be learning about concepts like turbulent flow, Bernoulli’s equation, and its applications. |
+Chemical Engineering: Advanced Mass Transfer Operations & Advanced Momentum Transfer | In this course, you would be learning about concepts like turbulent flow, Bernoulli’s equation, and its applications. |

-Civil Engineering: Methods of Structural Analysis & Finite Element Analysis | In this course, you will be learning about matrix methods like direct flexibility, generalised stiffness, etc. |
+Civil Engineering: Methods of Structural Analysis & Finite Element Analysis | In this course, you shall be learning about matrix methods like direct flexibility, generalised stiffness, etc. |

-Software Engineering: Machine Learning & Software Architecture | In this, you will be learning about types of learning, hypothesis space, evaluation, cross-validation, etc. |
+Software Engineering: Machine Learning & Software Architecture | The subject covers types of learning, hypothesis space, evaluation, cross-validation, etc. |

-Electrical Engineering: Power System Modelling | This will cover the concepts of modelling, power system components, its analysis, etc. |
+Electrical Engineering: Power System Modelling | It would cover the concepts of modelling, power system components, its analysis, etc. |

 Subject | Description |